GBProductions/Pizza-Parlor/README.md

 ## Setup/Installation Requirements

+* _Make sure you have the latest version of your favorite browser._
 * _Clone the "Pizza-Parlor" repository from Github._
 * _Navigate to the root directory of the project in the terminal and type 'open index.html' to view project in a browser._
 * _Open the project in text editor to view code._